majst01/redis2es/README.md

 | REDIS_TLSSKIPVERIFY | if usetls is set verify certificates           | false          |
 | ELASTIC_URLS        | the comma seperated urls of the elastic servers| "127.0.0.1:9200"|

+## Filters

+Filters can be implemented in go and loaded on startup with the go plugin mechanism.
+For a start look at the sample plugin here [uppercase](filter/uppercase)